 How can I establish new service?

 The phones at HILCO Electric Cooperative are answered twenty-four hours a day.
-If you are building a home, simply call the office and speak with a representative.
+If you are building a home, simply call the office and speak with a representative, or most service request can be completed online.
 They will set up your service and arrange for a member of our staff to come to your location and discuss options for your new service.
 If you have any problems with your existing service, you can call the office and speak with a representative who will send a serviceman to your location for repair.
-All calls are answered by HILCO Electric Cooperative employees whose offices are conveniently located in Itasca, Whitney, and Midlothian.
+All calls are answered by HILCO Electric Cooperative employees whose offices are conveniently located in Itasca, Whitney, Elm Mott and Midlothian.
 During times of high call volumes, such as during an outage, members are also given the option to leave a voice mail message so that they do not have to wait for the first available representative.

 How reliable is your service?

 We continually work to ensure our members have the power when they need it.
 Our work plans include upgrading existing services to meet the demands of our growing cooperative, as well as include plans to maintain clearance through tree trimming.
-As of the end of 2011, our 5 year average outage time per member was 1 hour.
+HILCO’s ASAI 5 year average, as of the end of 2018, is 0.999481 ( so basically we are on 99.9481% of the time).
 However, due to storms, animals, or even vehicle accidents, we do have unavoidable outages.
 When outages occur, our focus is on restoring as many members as possible as quickly as possible.
 The general guideline is to start at the substation level.
 By restoring service to the substation, many members will have their service restored.
 The next level would be at the feeder level, then the phase level, and finally, we work on restoring power at the individual transformer and service level.
 Priority is given to individuals who have a documented medical necessity for electricity.